wnderbin/QuokkaAI-Bot/docs/documentation.md

 #### Commands for the bot

 | Command | Description
 |-------------|---------------------------------------------------
 | /start | Welcome message and information about the bot
-| /reset      | Resets the history of the requests to the DeepSeek
+| /reset | Clears all history of requests to DeepSeek
+| /about | Information about the bot
+| /help | Help
-| Any text    | Request for DeepSeek
+| Any text | Request to DeepSeek

 Requests can only be textual, since the language model itself is textual.
 It cannot process documents or any images, so the bot does not respond to such requests.
 The same applies to voice and video messages.